-July 28—Creating strong communication practices within your family is an important component of legacy planning, and even more important during challenging times.
+July 28, 2020—Creating strong communication practices within your family is an important component of legacy planning, and even more important during challenging times.
 You may be asking: Why is family communication imperative to family resiliency and what can be done to improve your family’s communication process?
-Family Legacy Coordinator Libby Turner shares some insights on why many families fail to communicate, and some best practices to help you build trust and open channels of discussion within your own family.
+Family Legacy Advisor Libby Turner shares some insights on why many families fail to communicate, and some best practices to help you build trust and open channels of discussion within your own family.

 Wilmington Trust is not authorized to and does not provide legal, accounting, or tax advice.
 Our advice and recommendations provided to you are illustrative only and subject to the opinions and advice of your own attorney, tax advisor, or other professional advisor.

 The information in this podcast has been obtained from sources believed to be reliable, but its accuracy and completeness are not guaranteed.
 The opinions, estimates, and projections constitute the judgment of Wilmington Trust and are subject to change without notice.

 Third-party trademarks and brands are the property of their respective owners.